 Now, test the email by running the app and click on email icon.

-You can see, email is sent to the selected recipient.
+You can see that the email has been sent to the selected recipient.

 Sending email with HTML content in email body